vostertag/study-notes/Cryptography/Modern Ciphers/asymmetric.md

 ### Why it is effective

 For an attacker to find the private key d, he must find φ(n).
-Without knowing p and q, this takes too much time using brute force to be viable.
+Without knowing p and q, this takes too much time using brute force to be viable (as long as n is large enough).

 ## Sources